-Judge: Ducey’s boost of land trust pay for schools illegal
+Judge: Land trust use to fund Arizona schools is illegal

-PHOENIX (AP) — A federal judge says Arizona may have to repay at least $344 million to the state land trust because a school funding settlement championed by Gov. Doug Ducey violates federal law.
+PHOENIX (AP) — A federal judge ruled Monday that a school funding settlement championed by Gov. Doug Ducey violates federal law and that Arizona may have to repay at least $344 million to the state land trust.

-But the governor’s lawyer says Congress approved the payouts this month.
+But the governor’s lawyer, Michael Liburdi, said Congress approved the payouts last week and the ruling is off base.

 Most Read Nation & World Stories